ZyanB/data-analysis-dashboard-zyanb/docs/weekly-exercises/week1/week1-exercises.md

 ### Questions to Answer
 1. What are the two main pieces of state being managed?
+(1) The uploaded data and (2) The loading status
 2. What triggers the state to change?
+(1) A user uploads a file or (2) a file is  successfully processed or (3) the uplaod process starts/finsihes.
 3. How does the UI change based on state?
+If there is no data, then the UI shows the upload instructions When data is uploaded and processed, the UI conditionally renders the data table, charts, etc.

 ### Success Criteria
 - [ ] Can list all state variables and their purposes